John Lewis wins court battle over Edgar the dragon's Christmas advert

 Lawyers for Ms Evans accepted the advert was drawn up a year before her book was published, but argued that other elements not featured in the 2016 outline had breached her copyright regardless.

-However, Her Honour Judge Melissa Clarke said there "was not a scrap of evidence" John Lewis or the agency had seen Ms Evans' story before the legal battle started.
+However, Mrs Justice Clarke said there "was not a scrap of evidence" John Lewis or the agency had seen Ms Evans' story before the legal battle started.

 While the judge accepted both stories focused on "a friendly dragon which finds it difficult to control its fire", she ruled these are "entirely commonplace features, almost ubiquitous in depictions of dragons".

-"There can be no copying if the work alleged to have been copied has not been accessed (i.e. seen, in this case) by those said to have copied it," Judge Clarke said.
+"There can be no copying if the work alleged to have been copied has not been accessed (i.e. seen, in this case) by those said to have copied it," Mrs Justice Clarke said.

 "I am satisfied on the balance of probabilities that… there can have been no copying."

-Judge Clarke ordered Ms Evans to publish the outcome on her website, which the writer had previously used to publicise the row.
+Mrs Justice Clarke ordered Ms Evans to publish the outcome on her website, which the writer had previously used to publicise the row.

 A spokesman for John Lewis and Adam & Eve DDB said: "We take great pride and care in our Christmas advert and are glad that the judge recognised the originality of Excitable Edgar.